That time America almost had a 30-hour workweek

 Business leaders were up in arms.
 “Instead of looking at the increase in leisure as inevitable or as potentially beneficial,” Hunnicutt wrote, they feared that if workers got a taste of a 30-hour week, they would never want to go back, and the law would become permanent.
 Men of industry held emergency meetings in Chicago and Philadelphia, and Perkins, who also supported a federal minimum wage, was flooded with messages of opposition.

 Meanwhile at the White House, as Roosevelt worked on a comprehensive recovery plan, he began to turn against the 30-hour week.
 What if, rather than sharing available work, there was just more work?
-As the plan for a massive public-works program took shape, support for the 30-hour week collapsed.
+As the plan for a massive public works program took shape, support for the 30-hour week collapsed.
 Instead, Roosevelt used the threat of it as leverage to get industry leaders to agree to ban child labor, set a modest minimum wage and limit the standard workweek at 40 hours, Hunnicutt wrote.

 The resulting National Industrial Recovery Act was a triumph, but one that didn’t last.
 Two years later, in May 1935, the Supreme Court declared it unconstitutional in a decision that so angered Roosevelt he threatened to expand the court.